At some point in life the world’s beauty becomes enough.

 I don’t have much to pack as I left my backpack with Annie and only bring food, a jacket, phone and charger.
 I take a shower and prepare to leave, talking a bit longer with NOBO Tom, another Czech.
 Last night, he was a bit the center of attention because he packs so little and walks huge days.
 All that attention reminded me of a story my mom shares about me in kindergarten.
-I had one of those old, crusty spinsters as my teacher who make you wonder why on earth they’re put in charge of precious developing minds.
+I had one of those old, crusty spinsters as my teacher who made you wonder why on earth she’s be put in charge of precious developing minds.
 I don’t remember this happening, but apparently at a parent/teacher meeting Miss White claimed I am a liar.
 When my mom pressed her for details she spoke of a much cuter little girl who macraméd a little belt.
 I supposedly said that I also made my belt.
-I mean who wouldn’t when little miss blonde curls gets all the attention and bowl cut over here is ignored?
+I mean who wouldn’t when little miss blonde curls gets all the attention and boring bowl cut over here is ignored?

 My mom loves the story, I suppose, because it gets right at the essence of community and competitiveness and ‘teachable moments.’
 Miss White might have handled me another way not allowing me to feel so left out that I had to claim tool and dye expertise at age five.